Consumedgrub2/MassImgToPDF/README.md

   <img src = "https://raw.githubusercontent.com/Consumedgrub2/MassImgToPDF/master/Icon_128x128.png"></img>
 </p>

+## Update as of March 10th 2024
+This repository is now archived and a new software solution will potentially be created which will include this mass image to pdf converter.

 ## What is it?
 This simple converter app can take in multiple individual .png or .jpg files and convert them over to individual .pdf files.